Learn how to perform a Bumble search to find someone’s profile on the popular online dating app with our little-known tips.

 Bumble is a dating app where women make the first move in messaging.
 Though any user can message first in LGBTQ relationships, for straight matches women have to message early (within a given amount of time).
 Should they not, hearts may be broken for the men who matched them through a right swipe and yet never received any direct communication.

-To look for someone on the app you will need to create an account.
-If you WANT the person, you’re looking for to see you and know they are looking for you in return and will swipe right for ‘interested,’ then post a photo that showcases your best and most recognizable self.
+To look for someone on the app you will need to create an account since you can’t search for someone directly on the app.
+If you WANT the person, you’re looking for to see you and know they are looking for you in return, and will swipe right for ‘interested,’ then post a photo that showcases your best and most recognizable self.
 If it is someone you haven’t seen in several years, make sure they would still recognize you by posting a photo that will have enough in common with how they last remembered you.

 Exception – Don’t Be Recognizable If Checking on an Unfaithful Partner